Restrict Access at the Data Row Level

-When you share workbooks with others by publishing them to Tableau Server or Tableau Online, by default, all users who have access to the workbooks can see all of the data shown in the views.
+When you share workbooks with others by publishing them to Tableau Server or Tableau Cloud, by default, all users who have access to the workbooks can see all of the data shown in the views.
 You can override this behavior by applying a type of filter that allows you to specify which data “rows” any given person signed in to the server can see in the view.

 This approach for securing data at the row level applies to data sources with live connections and extract data sources whose tables are stored as multiple tables.
 For more information about storing extract data using multiple tables, see Decide how the extract data should be stored.

 For additional related information, see the whitepaper Best Practices for Row Level Security with Entitlement Tables(Link opens in a new window).

 Suppose you created a quarterly sales report for a set of products over several years, in different geographic regions.